Can our current circumstances offer an escape from the metropolitan networking that has dominated the artworld in recent years?

 Without downplaying the horror of the wider situation, I must confess to enjoying this aspect of confinement.
 Having never shaken a provincial’s suspicion of the metropolitan artworld’s tendency to dress up networking, sex and social climbing as some kind of mystic intellectual communion, I have always been wary of the saw that art can only properly be experienced in person.
 This auratic pronouncement often masks the aristocratic conviction, laid bare in the artworld’s society of private views and dinners, that art is reserved for those who live in the cities where it is exhibited, have the resources to own it or were brought up within its codes.
 This emphasis on personal interaction translates into a community in which individuals’ conspicuous presence – and the ability to identify the right people and endorse their opinions – is valued over the less visible and more independent pursuits of reading, thinking and making.

 A reproduction in print or onscreen might not perfectly communicate the experience of a painting, but the notion that this disbars the viewer from responding to it emotionally or intellectually is idiotic.
 Besides which, some forms of art benefit from their transferral into media that can be enjoyed at home.
 Take for example the artist film programme currently being exhibited by This Long Century, to which I was alerted by the indispensable ICA Daily email.
 A refreshingly uncomplicated organising principle – 30 moving-image works divided into two programmes titled ‘Inside’ and ‘Outside’ – presents artists, filmmakers and artist-filmmakers including Ben Rivers, Apichatpong Weerasethakul and Jodie Mack.
 One pleasure of the format is the opportunity to spend time with works previously encountered only in passing, or in contexts unsympathetic to the work.
-My first experience of Haris Epaminonda’s dreamlike collage of found footage Chimera (2019) at last year’s Venice Biennale, for example, was undermined by its being screened in a crowded room, off a corridor filled with curators being insincere towards one another.
+My first experience of Haris Epaminonda’s dreamlike collage of Super-8 footage shot for Chimera (2019) at last year’s Venice Biennale, for example, was undermined by its being screened in a crowded room, off a corridor filled with curators being insincere towards one another.
 I can now watch its 35 minutes from start to end on my sofa, without interruption by air-kissing.

 I can sit through John Smith’s great one-liner OM (1986) with a cup of tea and a biscuit; squeeze in Caroline Monnet’s Mobilize (2014) while dinner is in the oven; connect my laptop to the television and settle into Beatrice Gibson’s A Necessary Music (2008).
 These conditions are not as perfectly controlled as the artist might wish, nor do they work to the advantage of every piece in the selection: Margaret Salmon’s intimate two-channel film I you me we us (2018), for instance, is diminished by its transference from 16mm onto video, and the absence of a projector’s whir and the cut of its beam through the darkness.
 But even in this case the damage is not fatal, certainly no worse than seeing a sculpture reproduced in a book and resolving to seek it out at the next opportunity.